eepyfemboi/AmongUsVRHacks/README.md

 also dont use it for malicious purposes pls

-you might be able to use this on quest with lemonloader, but im not sure and i wont fix any issues arising from this usage. https://github.com/LemonLoader/MelonLoader/wiki
+~~you might be able to use this on quest with lemonloader, but im not sure and i wont fix any issues arising from this usage.~~ it seems that there's currently a fork of this repo being made for lemonloader at https://github.com/00xx11/AmongUsVRHacks-Lemonloader if anyone wants to look at it.
+Disclaimer: i dont endorse any of the code on there, use it at your own risk.
+Also, to the person maintaining the fork, feel free to message me if you need any help on it. https://github.com/LemonLoader/MelonLoader/wiki